-Computer viruses are really a common occurrence in today’s Internet-connected world and range from mild inconveniences to a complete disaster.
+Computer viruses are really a common occurrence in today’s Internet-connected world and range from mild inconveniences to complete disaster.
 They are like the biological viruses that infect one individual and go on to multiply and spread to affect various others.
 They are capable of damaging systems and deleting a victim’s entire data.
-In this article, we’ll include general malware such as worms and trojans as viruses and highlight the top 5 most famous and malicious computer viruses of all time.
+In this article, we’ll include general malware such as worms and trojans as viruses and highlight the top 5 most dangerous computer viruses of all time.

-CryptoLocker is one of the first Trojan horse ransomware which was released in 2013 and targeted at computers running Microsoft Windows.
+CryptoLocker is one of the first Trojan horse ransomware which was released in 2013.
+It targeted computers running Microsoft Windows.
 Ransomware is a type of malware that locks your files which can only be accessed if you have the decryption key.
-The virus uses several methods to spread itself, such as email that contains a .exe file extension packed in a zip file attachment.
-Once a computer is infected, CryptoLocker’s payload will proceed to encrypt certain files on the hard drive and any mounted storage connected to it with RSA public key cryptography.
+The virus uses several methods to spread itself.
+These include sending an email that contains a .exe file extension packed in a zip file attachment.
+Once a computer is infected, CryptoLocker’s payload will proceed to encrypt certain files on the hard drive and any mounted storage connected to it with RSA public-key cryptography.

 For certain hacking attempts, System Restore or recovery software worked.
 However, for most infected computers, the only way to retrieve and access files is to pay a ransom by a 72-hour deadline after the initialization of the virus.
 By demanding a ransom of 400-500 US dollars from the rough estimate of 500,000 victims, CryptoLocker made around $30 million in 100 days.

 Viruses and malware clearly cause billions in damage to computer systems in real life.
 Individuals and organisations can protect against these viruses by keeping their software updated and making use of antivirus software.